On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Absolute number

-Data from the Territorial Department of the Committee for Labour, Social Protection and Migration
+Data of the territorial Department of the Committee of Labor, Social Protection and Migration

-Decrease in the value of the indicator for the reporting period compared to the previous period by 1%
+Decrease in the value of the reporting period indicator compared to the previous one by1 %

 2

-Maternal mortality rate, with deficiencies in the provision of health services at primary care level
+Maternal mortality rate, with defects in the provision of medical services at the level of PHC organizations

-Proportion (%) of maternal deaths among attached residents with confirmed defects (experts) at primary health care level, for the reporting period, per number of attached women of childbearing age
+Share (%) of maternal deaths among attached residents with confirmed defects (experts) at the PHC organization level, during the reporting period per number of attached women of fertile age

 Quarterly